Sherif-Ahmed17/Team27_computing/README.md

 _____________________________________________________________

-### 2- Follow the step found in the deployment file.
+### 2- Follow the steps found in the deployment file.